 Before you proceed, note that by default everyone at the iSchool (and everyone else at the UW that uses the UW Microsoft 365/Office 365 service) can already see the default free/busy info of everyone else.
 This means people can already see when you are free, when you are busy, what your working hours are and when you are out of the office.

-“Advanced” sharing options are possible, for example, if you want to give someone access to more details, if you want to give someone outside of the UW a view to your calendar, or if you want to give someone “delegate” (edit) rights to your calendar.
+“Advanced” sharing options are possible if you want to give someone access to more details.
+This could be allowing someone outside of UW the chance to view to your calendar, or if you want to give someone “delegate” (edit) rights to your calendar.

 iSchool IT recommends following the steps in the “Enable” and “Maintain” sections of the web page linked above.